 I feel that as our towns have grown into cities and villages to towns, we too have grown our social circles to include THE INTERNET PEOPLE, (I’ll bring them up again at another time).
 We have lost our Sense of community and lost tough with our compassion for others as a society, maybe because we are disheartened by the volume of the problem facing those less fortunate than we, or from overwhelm of what we could actually do that would make any kind of dent in the issues plaguing our society.
 Or maybe it’s simply disconnect from human contact and human kindness.
 I don’t know the answers to any of these big issues that are unfolding in the news, but I do know that I’m just going to take the advise of Author Emily P. Freeman, to keep on “doing the next right thing in Love”, and Kindness.

-As Canadians and people of earth, we have been conditioned by a culture of consumerism.
-I grew up watching consumer reports in the evenings on the news with my grandparents, so I don’t say this out of judgement, but rather out of wonder and concern for future generations.
+We have been conditioned by a culture of consumerism.
+I grew up watching consumer reports in the evenings on the news with my grandparents, so I don’t say this out of judgement, but rather out of wonder and concern for future generations, as well as the current human climate.
 I am far from removed from this consumer lifestyle, but, our family has taken an interest in shrinking our own footprint on the earth, as well as simply living a cleaner lifestyle, because we have three boys who we want to be able to appreciate the world and all its wonders as we do.
 We want to not take for granted our privilege as Canadians simply to be in this spectacular place.
 It’s our responsibility to the planet and our children and all future generations.
 I could go on, and I realize this seems like a tired cause, but it needs to be heard yelling from the rooftops if we must.
 You and I are contributing to global warming every day, it’s entirely unavoidable unless you are isolated in the woods somewhere, and even then the effort needed to be off-grid, and sustainable is humongous.
 Thrifting is one not so small way that my family makes an effort to make a choice with a big effect.
 In what way can YOU make a small change or better yet a big change today that will make a positive difference.